 This is a fairly unique product in that it is designed to hold the bases of models from the Citadel line of miniatures.
 I’ve reviewed the other Citadel painting handles here.
 I love them so much I purchased 8 of these handles.
 For painting miniatures, there are other great model painting handles.

 The Citadel Assembly Handle is the most versatile painting handle available on the market.
 It uses flexible arms attached to plastic clips (which are quite strong for holding plastic parts).

 The entire system is useful for gluing and assembling miniatures.
 And, they don’t need to be miniatures from Games Workshop.
 Any model sub-assembly that can fit in the clips, and aren’t too heavy, could work well with this system.

-This helping hand type holder for assembling models uses 6 alligator clips.
-The clips are attached to a flexible system of “sticks” or rods.
+This is a “gluing hands” or clip type holder for assembling models.
+The 6 alligator clips are attached to a flexible system of “sticks” or rods.
 They can slide along an arm-bar on the weighted-base.